meilisearch/documentation/learn/getting_started/quick_start.md

 Data written to a **Docker container is not persistent** and is wiped every time the container is stopped.
 We recommend using a shared Docker volume between containers and host machines to provide persistent storage.

-On macOS and Windows, you must be careful not to mount volumes from the host to the container because I/O operations between the filesystems will be very slow.
+On macOS and Windows, do not mount volumes from the host to the container—this will make I/O operations between the filesystems very slow.
 Instead make sure the mounted volumes remain inside the docker vm.
 If this is not an option, we recommend using the native application or a [cloud-hosted option](#cloud-deploy).

 You can learn more about Docker by consulting [its official documentation](https://docs.docker.com/get-docker/).
 :::